amoghdodawad/NetflixGPT/README.md

     - Implement sign in user api
     - Created Redux store with userSlice
     - Implemented sign out
+    - BugFix : If the user is not logged in then redirect appropriately
+    - Unsubscribed to onAuthStateChanged callback
     - Fetch from TMDB Movies

 # Features